-- Permafrost carbon emissions will likely account for a large share of the remaining emissions allowable globally if we are to keep global warming below 2°C. - Carbon emissions from thawing permafrost accelerate climate warming, so the potential exists for a catastrophic, self-reinforcing cycle of warming and thawing permafrost. - It is unknown at exactly what level of warming this "tipping point" occurs; if less than 2 degrees, then the oft-cited 2-degree target would be too lenient. - International scientific cooperation is essential to reduce uncertainties about the rate of carbon loss from thawing permafrost, because most arctic permafrost is in Russia. - Permafrost thaw will also dramatically alter arctic and subarctic landscapes, impacting human infrastructure including building, roads, and pipelines, as well as impacting plant and animal communities.
+- Permafrost carbon emissions will likely account for a large share of the remaining emissions allowable globally if we are to keep global warming below 2°C. - Carbon emissions from thawing permafrost accelerate climate warming, so the potential exists for a catastrophic, self-reinforcing cycle of warming and thawing permafrost. - It is unknown at exactly what level of warming this "tipping point" occurs; if less than 2 degrees, then the oft-cited 2-degree target would be too lenient. - International scientific cooperation is essential to reduce uncertainties about the rate of carbon loss from thawing permafrost. - Permafrost thaw will also dramatically alter arctic and subarctic landscapes, impacting human infrastructure including buildings, roads, and pipelines, as well as impacting human, plant, and animal communities. - Carbon release from thawing permafrost will substantially increase the economic cost of climate change.

+Map by Greg Fiske.
 Northern hemisphere permafrost extent.
 Data from Brown, et al. 2001 NSIDC